The Committee consisted of the following Members:

 The citation and commencement of the regulations that we passed last week stated that they will come into force on exit day, whenever that is.
 Although that is when the SI will come into force, the revocation applies from when it is made, so it carries forward into legislation.
 That does not alter the fact that, although another SI will come into force on exit day, we are seeking to amend something that does not exist.
 Both statutory instruments come into force on exit day, regardless of whether there is no deal or a deal, because they have been made properly through the parliamentary process.
 If we pass these draft regulations, that is what will happen.

 I am grateful to my hon.
 Friend the Member for Poplar and Limehouse for his intervention.
-We ought to think very carefully whether we are able to proceed with these particular draft regulations, in the absence of a definitive view that, given what we know now, they are not defective and can be voted on and put in legislation.
+We ought to think very carefully about whether we are able to proceed with these particular draft regulations, in the absence of a definitive view that, given what we know now, they are not defective and can be voted on and put in legislation.

 Order.
 I have sought advice on this point, and my understanding is that we can proceed.